papamarkou/GeometricMCMC.jl/README.md

 This file serves as a tutorial explaining how to use the MCMC routines of the package, as well as the `linearZV()` and `quadraticZV()` functions.
-Code for the logit model with a Normal prior is provided to demonstrate usage and to follow through the tutorial.
+Code for the Bayesian logit model with multivariate uncorrelated zero-mean Normal prior is provided to demonstrate usage and to follow through the tutorial.

 To invoke each of the MCMC methods of the package, it is required to provide two input arguments.
 The first argument is an instance of the `Model` type,